openjdk/guide/src/guide/jbs-jdk-bug-system.md

 1. Issue relevant to JDK 8 and all future releases.
 2. No need to add additional releases as they are implied.
 3. Adding the occasional LTS release value is ok.
-4. Use N-na to indicate that the issue is no longer relevant from that release, which could be due to the feature or platform being removed or the code being rewritten.
+4. Use N-na to indicate that the issue is no longer relevant from that release, which could be due to the feature or platform being removed or the code has been rewritten.
 5. Use N-wnf to indicate that a fix will not be backported to that release, or earlier.

 ### Things to keep in mind when requesting an improvement